 - Over time, the swivel mechanisms on the ebay chairs Made in China required continuous adjustments, disconcerting to DH, who was Mr. Fixit on that scene.
 (The CB2 table was just fine.)
 So I began looking for authentic vintage replacements, and a I almost immediately scored a vintage knockoff set of tulip table and chairs at Berkshire County Used Furniture…

 - The set needed cleaning.
-So I found Shawn, who cleaned up the tulip chairs with Penetrol, stripped, sanded and repainted the steel table base, and put read leather and new padding on the cushions.
+So I found Shawn, who cleaned, stripped, sanded and repainted the steel table base, and put read leather and new padding on the cushions.
 Are my table and chairs Burke?
 Not quite sure.
 I don’t really care.
 One year in, and we are loving them!

 - Saarinen tulip chairs in the Miller House, which he designed.

 - Tulip chairs in smoked lucite.
 Too over the top?
 I don’t think so.